jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 More specific comparisons of different parameters can be seen in Figures R18-20.

+Given the sparse nature of our data, we compared between two zero-replacement methods.
+This was performed with the script `02-scripts.backup/017-PhILR_PCoA_ZeroReplacementComparison_20190527.Rmd`.

 ![Zero replacement method comparison for PCoA](05-images/Figure_R19_SEA_PCoAPsuedoCountvsCZM/SuppFigSXX_PhiLRPCoA_ZeroReplacementComparison_EDIT.png)

 **Figure R19 | Principal coordinate analysis comparing pseudocount and cumulative zero multiplication zero-replacement methods.** Reconstruction of Fig. 1 of main article (but with all sources), shows little differences in the relationships between samples between each method.
 Scatterplot displays euclidean distances based on genus-level PhILR ratios of all well preserved samples and sources (without controls), putative laboratory contaminants removed, and low abundant taxa removed by a minimum support value of 0.07%.
 Grey symbols represent comparative sources.